 Notification of Asbestos Project

-An Asbestos Contractor or operator of an Asbestos Response Actionfor which notification is required by 454 CMR 28.03(11) must notify the Director before engaging in any such work.
+An Asbestos Contractor or operator of an Asbestos Abatement must notify the Director before engaging in any such work.

-Notification must be on forms jointly prescribed by the Director and the Massachusetts Department of Environmental Protection.
+Notification must be on forms jointly prescribed by the Director and the Mass.
+DEP.

-Notification must be electronically-filed, postmarked or hand-delivered at least ten working days before the project start date, or, in the case of an Emergency Project, within one working day after the project start date.
+Notification must be electronically filed, postmarked or hand-delivered at least ten working days before the project start date, or, in the case of an Emergency Project, within one working day after the project start date.

 Notification must be cancelled, amended, edited and/or resubmitted if work dates change.
-Intermittent work notifications may be updated by email or phone to DLS as allowed under 310 CMR 7.15(6)(g)4.
+Intermittent work notifications may be updated by email or phone to the Department as allowed under 310 CMR 7.15(6)(g)4.

 Asbestos Contractors who notify for a project and are found to be working during dates not covered by the notification are in violation.